redhat-partner-solutions/rhel-sriov-test/README.md

                                   # example: 0.5
 randomly_terminate_test_length:   # amount of time, in minutes, to run test_SR_IOV_Randomly_Terminate_DPDK
                                   # example: 10.5
+container_manager:                # the container manager command to use (podman or docker)
+                                  # example: podman
 ```

 Running the script from a python3 virtual environment is recommended.
 Install the required python modules,